 - Guided tour: $20/adults; $12.50/youth ages 7-16; free/6 and under (special pricing due to COVID-19 restrictions)

 - Grounds tour: $11/adults; $7.50/youth ages 7-16; free/6 and under

 - Transportation: Accessible by car only (or via bike on the Virginia Capital Trail)

 - Dining options: The grounds are open for picnics.
 The adjacent Upper Shirley Vineyards is one of our favorite places and has amazing views of the James River itself.

 - Nearby hotels: I recommend staying in Richmond or Williamsburg, both of which have many family-friendly hotel options.
 If you want to stay in a local bed and breakfast, Edgewood Plantation, is a nearby option.

-- Nearby attractions include: Berkeley Plantation, Westover Plantation, Sherwood Forest, and Virginia Capital Trail
+- Nearby attractions include: Berkeley Plantation, Historic Westover, Sherwood Forest, and Virginia Capital Trail

 Books to Read:

 All links are affiliate links.